Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - René Descartes

-Discours de la Méthode Pour Bien Conduire sa Raison, et Chercher la Vérité dans les Sciences_17
+Discours de la Méthode Pour Bien Conduire sa Raison, et Chercher la Vérité dans les Sciences

 Discourse on the Method